 When seeing outcomes you don’t want, we must examine the system that created that behavior.
 This will force you to face what you believe vs. evidence.

 Every job I have ever had I have found myself skeptically wondering if what I think I am doing and what I am actually doing match.

-When it comes to Team Building there are skeptics out there, and I tend to agree with most of them.
-There are also many cheerleaders and I agree with some of them.
-The more I read and study and apply my trade of Team Building & Leadership the more I see the good, the bad and the ugly.
+There are skeptics out there when it comes to Team Building, and I tend to agree with most of them.
+There are also many cheerleaders, and I agree with some of them.
+The more I read and study and apply my Team Building & Leadership trade, the more I see the good, the bad, and the ugly.
 Making me say,

 Sometimes I feel like team building is sweet frosting on a shit cake!

 That statement needs some unpacking.
 I can say with certainty that Systems-Drive-Behavior.
 When teams are not functioning, people are not doing their best work, changes in the Goals:Roles: Procedures and management system will improve the team’s productivity and individual effectiveness.

 TeamBuilding, when thought of as a ‘quick-fix,’ the company has fun, but then the changes expected don’t happen.